PrismRL/prism/docs/source/making-a-roguelike/part13.rst

    --- @field hp integer
    --- @overload fun(maxHP: integer)

-Next let's create a getMaxHP function that will take our new modifier into account.
+Next let's create a ``getMaxHP`` function that will take our new modifier into account.
+We use :lua:func:`ConditionHolder.getActorModifiers` to retrieve all health modifiers and apply each of them to our maxHP.

 .. code-block:: lua

    --- @return integer maxHP
    function Health:getMaxHP()
-      local modifiers = StatusEffects.getActorModifiers(self.owner, HealthModifier)
+      local modifiers = ConditionHolder.getActorModifiers(self.owner, HealthModifier)

       local modifiedMaxHP = self.maxHP
       for _, modifier in ipairs(modifiers) do